susoab/jesus/README.md

  - i'm ***
  - usually I went to anywhere but alone huh
  - if you dont understand japanese style, you don't care about me
- - be hunble shit down
- - I usually live in HCMC.
+ - I just live in HCMC now.
 But I was born in JP
- - anytime I can do for anybody
+ - anytime I can meet someone
 -----
 ### Memo(It's a snippet like how to every tech tool)
 #### How to use git?(like a snippet)